MicrosoftDocs/power-platform/power-platform/admin/delete-users.md

 > - This is a preview feature.
 > - Preview features aren’t meant for production use and may have restricted functionality.
 These features are available before an official release so that customers can get early access and provide feedback.

-## Delete users from the Microsoft 365 admin center
+## Delete users from Microsoft 365 admin center

-Users are deleted in the Microsoft 365 admin center as follows:
+Admins must use the Microsoft 365 admin center to delete users:

 1. In the [Microsoft 365 admin center](https://admin.microsoft.com/), go to the **Users** > [**Active users**](https://go.microsoft.com/fwlink/p/?linkid=834822) page.